souravsamantaq/PQCSAF_ChlorosisAssessment/README.md

 ## Disclaimer

 This code is intended for academic and research use.
-The feature selection part of the PQCSAF framework is not included in this repository.
-For inquiries regarding the complete pipeline or collaborations, please contact the author.
+For inquiries regarding the complete pipeline or potential collaborations, please contact the authors.